LaunchCodeEducation/lchs/src/chapters/databases/more-db-practice.rst

 More Database Practice
 ======================

-Lorem ipsum...
+In the previous pages, we created a database, added a table to it, and saved several entries in that table.
+Now we will learn how to modify the stored data.

 Update Table Data
 -----------------

-By using the :ref:`UPDATE <sql-update-syntax>` query, we can change one or more entries in a table.
+By using an :ref:`UPDATE <sql-update-syntax>` query, we can change one or more entries in a table.
 Code along with the following video to practice this technique.